altic-dev/echoX/README.md

 - **Audio Input** - Select your microphone device
 - **Permissions** - Check and enable required permissions

+## Troubleshooting

+### App Interface

+EchoX does not have a traditional window or dock icon.
+After launching, look for the waveform icon in your menubar (top-right corner of your screen).
+Click this icon to access Settings and other options.

+### Permission Issues

+Both Microphone and Accessibility permissions must be granted for EchoX to work properly:

+- **Microphone** - Required for audio recording
+- **Accessibility** - Required for global keyboard shortcuts to function

+You can verify both permissions are granted in the Settings window (menubar icon → Settings).

+### Accessibility Permission Not Working

+If the app shows "Accessibility: Denied" even after you have added EchoX to the Accessibility list in System Settings:

+1. Quit EchoX completely
+2. Verify EchoX is checked/enabled in: System Settings → Privacy & Security → Accessibility
+3. Relaunch EchoX

+The app should automatically restart when permission is granted, but a manual restart may be needed if the permission state is not updating correctly.

+### Common Issues

+- **Shortcuts not working** - Verify Accessibility permission is granted
+- **No audio recording** - Verify Microphone permission is granted
+- **Can't find the app** - Look for the waveform icon in the menubar (top-right)

 ## Default Settings

 - Shortcut: cmd + shift + Z [configurable in settings]